race2infinity/Reddit-Bot/README.md

 # Reddit Bot
-This repo will teach you how to make a Reddit Bot using the [PRAW](https://praw.readthedocs.io/en/latest/) (The Python Reddit API Wrapper) Python package. <br>
+This repo teaches you how to make a Reddit Bot using the [PRAW](https://praw.readthedocs.io/en/latest/) (The Python Reddit API Wrapper) Python package. <br>
 In this repo, I'll be making a dictionary bot which gives the meaning of particular word/phrase in the English language.

 # Index